randbrown/randbrown.github.io/_posts/2017-11-05-shepard-tone.markdown

 our perception is not linear, so the glissando will sound like it rises faster as it gets higher.
 To make a more even sounding glissando, logarithmic scaling could be used.

 <a id="fn2" href="#ref2">2.</a>: Similar to frequeny, we perceive loudness non-linearly.
-This means our loudness fade in and fade out may sound somewhat abrupt.
+This means our
+loudness fade in and fade out may sound somewhat abrupt.
 To make the fades smoother, logarithmic scaling of the intensities could be used.

-## Other Examples

-My code and sounds in this post are very simplistic examples.
-Others have made much more sophisticated sounds.

-Here is one of my favorites.
-Ten hours of falling shepard tone, with an excellent fractal display.
-This is quite mesmorizing!
-<iframe width="560" height="315" src="https://www.youtube.com/embed/u9VMfdG873E" frameborder="0" allowfullscreen></iframe>

-Here is a great example of using the Shepard tone concept, but applied in a much more musical way.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/A41CITk85jk" frameborder="0" allowfullscreen></iframe>

-## Wrap Up
-In this post I focused on using the Shepard tone with glissandos.
-In my PyWaveTools repository there are also examples of Shepard tone with discrete chromatic scales, along with other various experiments with generating waveforms.